Phoenix Nursing School

 NCLEX-RN Exam Preparation From Day One

-What You Get from Arizona College of Nursing – Phoenix
+How Arizona College of Nursing – Phoenix Supports Your Success

-At Arizona College of Nursing, we understand that you want to get the most out of your previous education experience on your journey through nursing school.
-Students can progress through our BSN program of study in three years or less with qualifying gen ed transfer credits.
-Our academic advisors will work closely with you to review transcripts and transfer as many credits as possible.
+At Arizona College of Nursing, we want to help you make the most of the coursework you’ve already completed.
+Qualifying gen ed transfer credits may allow you to progress through our BSN program of study in less than three years.
+Our academic advisors will review your transcripts carefully and work to apply as many qualifying credits as possible.

 Nursing School Curriculum